CCI-MOC/esi-leap/docs/esi-leap-requirements.md

 ### Manager Service
-An ESI Leap manager has periodic jobs to manage offers and leases.
+An ESI-Leap manager has periodic jobs to manage offers and leases.
 * expire offers: out-of-date offers, i.e, the current timestamp > offer's end_time, will be updated with an 'EXPIRED' status.
 * fulfill leases: if a lease's start_time <= the current timestamp and is not expired, the manager service will fulfill the resources in the leases and update the status of the leases to 'active'.
-* expire leases: same as 'expire offers', ESI Leap will expire leases based on timestamp.
+* expire leases: same as 'expire offers', ESI-Leap will expire leases based on timestamp.
 * update offers: after the manager fulfills and expires leases, it will update the relevant offers' status.
 The offers in a fulfilled lease should be unavailable to others.
 Likewise, when a lease expires, offers in the lease should be updated and be available again.

 ## Reporting API
-ESI Leap admin queries this API to learn about the usage of nodes given a period.
+ESI-Leap admin queries this API to learn about the usage of nodes given a period.
 The admin enters a date range to get all leases' information within that range.
 The results could be like this:
 ```
     [
         {